Flutter vs React Native – a cross-platform match

 If you find yourself answering yes to at least one of these questions, React Native takes the lead.
-This is quite a simple ruling: a JS team can quickly adapt to the framework’s environment and with the wide selection of OEM widgets available to date, there’s almost nothing left to compromise over.
-Keep in mind though: for advanced builds, your team will also have to learn some Java and Swift to push a strong build.
+This is quite a simple ruling: a JS team can quickly adapt to the framework’s environment.
+With the wide selection of OEM widgets available to date there’s little to compromise over.
+Keep in mind though… For advanced builds, your team will also have to learn some Java and Swift to push a strong build.

 Since this is a 50/50 ruling, you might also run a team that’s more familiar to Java, Kotlin, Objective-C, Delphy or C#.
 Here, Flutter takes the lead, as Dart is an object-oriented programming language, an ocean any profiled engineer would jump into.

-Anyone coming from a Java background knows that Kotlin stood behind facing those asynchronous issues through a resolution paradigm, called “Reactive Programming”.
-This principle happens to be the main philosophy behind Dart, an inheritance that scores in favour of Flutter.
+Anyone coming from a Java background knows that Kotlin stood behind facing those asynchronous issues.
+The resolution?
+“Reactive Programming”.
+This principle happens to be the main philosophy behind Dart, an inheritance that scores in favor of Flutter.

 To sum up, we must qualify this face-off as 1:1.
 Both frameworks have something to bring to the engineering table when laid before a JS or Object-Oriented Programming team.
-Since EBS has both kinds in-house, the score is not only fair but would also avoid a “Civil War” over Flutter and React Native.
+EBS has both kinds in-house.
+The score is not only fair but would also avoid a “Civil War” over Flutter and React Native.

 Popularity, engineering resources and adoption rates

 On the other side, we can’t really declare Flutter as a total loser.
-There are far more advantages for adopting this cross-platform language that might outweigh the switching cost – it is simply too soon to tell.
+There are far more advantages for adopting this cross-platform language that might outweigh the switching cost.
+The ruling?
+Simply too soon to tell.
 Dart might have a smaller switch pool (when talking Java engineers with a dash of passion form mobile).

 However, since Dart is talking directly to a device, it might be a more feasible option for providers that release high-load apps with a cross-platform requirement.